mattcheah/davinci/README.md

 * Rspec tests
     * Input Controllers: Tests should confirm that an options hash contains the correct colors for the primary theme styles (:foreground, :background, :comment_foreground, :string_foreground, etc)
     * Output Controllers: Tests should confirm that the colors from a given options hash show up correctly in the outputted file(s).
 If an input controller is provided, it can be used to confirm this.
 If not, the outputted file must be parsed manually.
-* Updates to MenuController to include functionality.
+* Updates to MenuController and cl_args_controller to include functionality.

 ## License